Utilizing NASA’s EMIT Instrument to Monitor Methane Plumes from Point Source Emitters

 # Fetching the min and max values for a specific item

-Now we will pass the item id, collection name, and rescaling_factor to the Raster API endpoint.
-We will do this for only one item so that we can visualize the event.
+Now, you will pass the item id, collection name, asset name, and the rescaling factor to the Raster API endpoint.

 # Select the item ID which you want to visualize.
 Item ID is in the format yyyymmdd followed by the timestamp.
 This ID can be extracted from the COG name as well.